-During the last 4-weeks, equatorial SSTs were more than 0.5°C above average between 165°W - 110°W and just to the west of the Date Line.
+During the last 4-weeks, equatorial SSTs were more than 0.5°C above average west of the Date Line and in scattered regions of the east-central Pacific.
+In the eastern Pacific, SSTs were 0.5°C below average.